3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/README.md

 </div>
 <!-- [![Product Name Screenshot][product-screenshot]](https://example.com) -->

-###### Mini Project
+###### Mini Project Web Development Course

 This project is a mini project as an assignment for the Web Development course.
-In this project, we are making a stopwatch for calculating the time that students need to do their tasks.
-This stopwatch has some features, those are:
+In this project, we implement the use of Node JS and Postgre SQL for Backend and use Vue JS for Frontend.
+This Stopwatch has some features, those are:

-1. Adding a new stopwatch for the new task.
+1. Adding a new Stopwatch for the new task.
+2. Can change the name of the Stopwatch according to the task.
-2. Deleting stopwatch.
+3. Deleting Stopwatch.
-3. This stopwatch can run when the tab is closed.
+4. This Stopwatch can run when the tab is closed.
+5. Stop and Reset the Stopwatch.
+6. See the history of stopwatch for each task.

 This project is still running and needs some improvements and also the addition of some features.
-I hope this project can help your task :).
+I hope this project can help your task.

 <p align="right">(<a href="#top">back to top</a>)</p>